cutsort/cmoor_website_template/README.md

     1. From the main page of your repository, click on the folder named `config/_default`.
     1. Click on the file named `params.toml`.
     1. Click the pencil icon in the upper right to edit this file.
-    1. Change the file name of the image to match the the image file you want to use.
+    1. Change the file name of the `profilePicture` to match the the image file you want to use.
         + Make sure they match exactly, including the extension, or your website won’t be able to find the image.
         + Make sure to keep the quotation marks around the new file name.
     1. Save your changes by scrolling down to the "**Commit changes**" box.
 Enter a brief description of the change, then click "Commit changes".